Find Grad Schools

 30 Yearly Graduations

 University of Wisconsin - Madison is the 4th most popular school in the nation for students seeking a doctor's degree in econometrics and quantitative economics.
 Each year, around 44,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,644 per year, while in-state graduate students, on average, pay $10,728 per year.
+The average in-state tuition for full-time undergraduates is $9,273 per year, while in-state graduate students, on average, pay $10,728 per year.
 During the most recent year for which we have data, 30 people received their doctor's degree in econometrics and quantitative economics from UW - Madison.
+About 42% of this group were women, and 8% were students from an underrepresented racial-ethnic group.

 #5